peepsquest/tutorials/src/grapefruit-basics.md

 ## Panning the World

+The world starts with (0,0) in the upper left.
+Let's start with it centered.

 Here we take advantage of the `gf.TiledMap` object to do panning. __Grapefruitjs__ does all the work.

 :::< examples/grapefruit-basics.coffee --block panning